ZenMux-1/zenmux-benchmark/README.md

 - Retries judgments with empty judge responses in judge files
 - Updates files with successful results and recalculates metrics
 - Follows the same evaluation → judge → metrics workflow as normal runs

+### `--moderate-calculate`

+- Enable moderate calculation mode for metrics computation
+- **Strict mode** (default): Uses total questions as denominator, excludes models with any incomplete judgments
+- **Moderate mode**: Uses successful judgments as denominator, includes models with partial judgment failures
+- Useful for maximizing data utilization when some models have minor judgment failures
+- Example: Model with 2157/2158 successful judgments gets included instead of excluded

 ### `--print-streaming`